 Employees who become aware of improper governmental actions should raise the issue first with their supervisor or a manager.
-If the employee believes that the supervisor or a manager was involved in the improper action, he/shethey wishes to report, the employee may raise the issue with the Executive Director.
-If the employee believes that the Executive Director was involved in the improper action, he/shethey wishes to report, the employee may raise the issue with the Chair of the Agency Board of Directors.
+If the employee believes that the supervisor or a manager was involved in the improper action, they wish to report, the employee may raise the issue with the Executive Director.
+If the employee believes that the Executive Director was involved in the improper action, they wish to report, the employee may raise the issue with the Executive Director.
+If the employee may raise the issue with the Executive Director was involved in the improper action, they wish to report, the employee may raise the issue with the Chair of the Agency Board of Directors.
 The employee may also notify the Agency Attorney.
 However, before notifying the Agency Attorney, an employee must submit a written report stating in detail the basis for their belief an improper governmental action has occurred.